 The Pulpit Altar

-The organ and the characteristic pulpit altar were added in the 1750’s.
+Frederiksberg Church is a Baroque church which was designed by the Dutch architect Felix Dusart and erected in 1733-1734.
+The characteristic pulpit altar was added in the 1750s.
 Pulpit altars are altars in which the pulpit is built into the altar wall, and they originate from Germany.
 They have been in use as far back as the Reformation.

 Pulpit altars belong to the Protestant tradition in which they represent the two significant parts of the religious service, the sacrament and the preaching, joined together in the same place.
 In connection with the restoration of the church, the altar has been restored and climate-protected by conservators.

 In addition to the significant effect of increased daylight intake, the removal of the lower gallery has enhanced the view towards the altar and the pulpit from the pews on the floor.

 The acoustics have also been improved by adding acoustic surfaces and hiding these.
 In this way, the interior architecture of the room remains intact.